Local Food Sourcing

 The Jackson Hole Mountain Resort Food & Beverage staff prides themselves on supporting the farm-to-table movement of minimizing the distance between harvesting and consumption--primarily by limiting food processing, packaging, storage and distribution steps.

-Food Service Director Jay Brewer and Executive Chef Wes Hamilton have developed a proprietary grading system of over a dozen different factors to choose their food vendors, including not only food quality, food cost and supply reliability, but also production location within 500 miles and environmental sustainability demonstrated by organic certification or ISO 14001 registration.
+Food Service Director Jay Brewer and Executive Chef Wes Hamilton have developed a proprietary grading system of over a dozen different factors to choose their food vendors, including not only food quality, food cost and supply reliability, but also production location within 500 miles and environmental sustainability demonstrated by organic certification.

 One result of the grading system has been limiting fish purchases to fresh and wild types approved as "sustainable seafood" by the Monterey Bay Aquarium.
 Another result has been that over 10% of JHMR's annual half-million dollar food budget goes to local vendors, most of whom are represented by a logo on this page.
 With a growing local farmer's market and the development of a vertail harvest greenhouse in the town of Jackson, the percent of the annual food budget going to local vendors could double in the next few years.